$\texttt{causalAssembly}$: Generating Realistic Production Data for Benchmarking Causal Discovery: Assembly line dataset

 \textbf{Press-in \quad} In order for the inner cylindrical component to be pressed into the bore, mechanical force has to exceed friction force.
 The friction force depends on component properties, such as the geometrical dimensions (especially diameters and axial lengths), structural stiffness as well as the surface conditions (e.g. surface roughness).
 Also, machine properties such as misalignment of the pressing machine tool with respect to the work piece holder and cylindrical bore axis can affect the process.
 None of these properties is measured directly for each component.
 Depending on the product type, the nominal values of the component properties may differ.

 During the fitting process the force acting on the pressing machine tool and its current vertical position are measured jointly using special sensors.
 In order to control and monitor the process both signals are analyzed during and after the process by the process control unit, for example using gradient detection algorithms.
 The change in measured position is the sum of both the elastic deformation of the pressing machine (driven by the force and structural machine stiffness) and the actual movement of the inner component relative to the bore.
 Figure \ref{fig:force_displacement} demonstrates how the machine tool force behaves along the vertical position.
 The most important features extracted from this procedure are stored in the manufacturing execution system.
+Table \ref{table:vardesc_pressin} depicts a selection of these and lays out dependencies.

 \textbf{Staking \quad} In staking the deformation process of the material is mainly driven by two factors.
 One factor is the material yield strength and hardening behavior.
 The other factor is the compression stress.
 The latter is imposed by the force acting on the tool and by the contact area between tool and component.
 If several staking processes are happening on the same component with several bore positions, the unknown material state is likely to be similar, confounding the observed force values.
+Again a typical force and position curve of a staking process as well as a description of extracted features including their interrelations are demonstrated in Figure \ref{fig:force_displacement_staking} and Table \ref{table:vardesc_staking}, respectively.

 Often, press-in and staking processes are run on the same machine.
 Unobserved machine properties such as structural stiffness, tool misalignment and force sensor positions may impact both processes.
 Furthermore, confounding can be caused by similarities of the component properties (same component with several bores) or due to batch effects.